Exchange Traded Products

 Other Important Information Regarding ETPs

 Investors should consider the investment objectives, risks, and charges and expenses of exchange-traded products carefully before investing.
 The prospectus contains this and other information about these investments.
-The prospectus is available from (FA name) and should be read carefully before investing.
+The prospectus is available from your financial advisor and should be read carefully before investing.

 Other resources: